 - you have submitted the files listed above

-- you have wrote all of your code using good practice
+- you have written all of your code to follow the style guide

 - you have saved, committed and pushed your assembly files to gitlab